mahyar-osn/my-resume/content/authors/admin/_index.md

 ---
 👋 Hi there!
 I'm Mahyar - it's pronounced: /ˈma'h:īär/ 👋

-I’m a scientist 👨‍🔬, an engineer 👨‍💻, and a homo sapien 👨
+I’m a scientist 👨‍🔬, an engineer 👨‍💻, and a Homo sapien 👨

 I'm a senior AI/ML scientist.
-I work at TfNSW on a number of AI-based projects ranging from automatic road condition monitoring using cameras and different sensors, AI assistant for project management using LLM agents, etc.
+I work at TfNSW on a number of AI-based projects ranging from:
+- Automatic road condition monitoring using computer vision;
+- AI assistant in project management for document generation and analytics using LLM agents;

 Previously I worked for a biotech company called <a href="https://provectusalgae.com/">
 Provectus Algae Pty Ltd</a>, where I lead the machine learning team.
 In this company, the aim was (and still is) to accelerate microalgae 🍀 to extract and produce natural biosynthetic molecules 🧬.

+Before that, I worked at Auckland Bioengineering Institute, Soul Machines, and Aider as R&D Software Engineer on computational modelling, machine learning, and computer vision.

 I January 2023, I started Entropia, my consultancy company to help other companies with their AI/ML projects.

-I'm also an active researcher 📚.
+I'm still an active researcher 📚.
 I am affiliated with <a href="https://www.auckland.ac.nz/en/abi.html/">
 Auckland Bioengineering Institute </a> of the University of Auckland where I undertake scientific research and act as a consultant on various projects.
 My research interests include computational biology 🔬, machine learning 🧮, and neuroscience 🧠.
+Additionally, I collaborate with researchers at University of Oxford on various computational neuroscience studies.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.